zikula-modules/Formicula/README.md

 A template-driven form mailer for Zikula.
 Formicula is a highly configurable contact mailer solution for Zikula Application Framework.
-You can create any kind of contact form with any number contact fields by changing some pnRender-templates.
+You can create any kind of contact form with any number contact fields by changing Render templates.
 Forms can be controlled by permissions.
-It also supports multiple, permission controlled recipients, configurable notification emails, a simple captcha for spam protection, javascript form validation and file uploads.
+It also supports multiple, permission controlled recipients, configurable notification emails, a simple captcha for spam protection, hooks to the Captcha module, javascript form validation and file uploads.

 3.x versions
 ------------